Coupons and Product Discounts

-- From the Dashboard, select the Products menu.
+- From the FastSpring App, select the Products menu.

-- Click the tile of the product, bundle or subscription for which you want to set up up discounts.
-The detail page will open for the selected item.
+- Click the tile of the product, bundle, or subscription for which you want to set up discounts.
+The detail page opens for the selected item.

 - Click anywhere in the item's Pricing field.
-The Pricing dialog will open.
+The Pricing dialog opens.

 Step 2.
 Select the discount type and enter the discount amount or percentage.

 - Scroll down (if necessary) to the Discounted Price section.
-If you want to enter discount amounts (or percentages) based on the quantity being purchased, select the Use Volume Discount check box.
-The field configuration will automatically change to allow you to configure the quantities that must be included in a single order to receive the discount.
-Or, if you want to enter a discount amount or percentage that will apply regardless of the quantity in the order, do not select this check box.
+If you want to enter discount amounts (or percentages) based on the quantity purchased by the customer, select the Use Volume Discount checkbox.
+The field configuration automatically changes to allow you to configure the quantities that must be purchased in a single order to receive the discount.
+If you want to enter a discount amount or percentage that applies regardless of the quantity in the order, do not select this checkbox.

-- The Percent Off drop-down selector lets you specify whether the discounts will be percent-based or will be specific amounts.
-With Percent Off selected, you can enter a discount percentage up to 100% (if you enter more than 100%, it will automatically be reduced to 100% upon saving your changes).
+- The Percent Off drop-down selector lets you specify whether the discounts are percent-based or are specific amounts.
+With Percent Off selected, you can enter a discount percentage of up to 100% (if you enter more than 100%, it is automatically reduced to 100% upon saving your changes).
 If you want to provide specific discount amounts, click the drop-down selector and choose Amount Off.
-The field configuration will change again, to allow you to enter the discount amount in each currency supported by your Store.
+The field configuration changes again, to allow you to enter the discount amount in each currency supported by your Store.

 - If you selected Use Volume Discounts:

-- In the quantity field beneath the Percent Off / Amount Off selector, enter the minimum quantity that the purchaser must purchase in order to receive the discount.
+- In the quantity field beneath the Percent Off/Amount Off selector, enter the minimum quantity that the customer must purchase to receive the discount.
 Orders with a lower quantity for this product will not receive the discount.

-- Optionally, click + Add Quantity to specify one or more additional quantity thresholds at which the discount per quantity will increase.
-For example, you might offer a discount of $5.00 off each quantity for purchasers who purchase 2 or more, and a discount of $7.50 off each when purchasers buy 5 or more.
+- Optionally, click + Add Quantity to specify one or more additional quantity thresholds at which the discount per quantity increases.
+For example, you might offer a discount of $5.00 off each quantity for customers who purchase 2 or more, and a discount of $7.50 off each when customers buy 5 or more.

 Step 3.
-Optionally, enter a date range for the discount and / or a discount reason for your customers to see.
-Be sure to click SAVE to save your changes.
+Optionally, enter a date range for the discount and a discount reason for your customers to see.
+Be sure to click Save to save your changes.

-- If you want to specify a limited date range for a temporary discount, select the check box labeled Limit Discount Availability Dates.
-The field configuration will change to allow you to specify the beginning and end dates.
+- If you want to specify a limited date range for a temporary discount, select the checkbox labeled Limit Discount Availability Dates.
+The field configuration changes to allow you to specify the beginning and end dates.

-Optionally click the Start Date, Start Time, End Date and/or End Time fields and specify dates and times from the built-in date and time selectors.
+- Optionally click the Start Date, Start Time, End Date, or End Time fields and specify dates and times from the built-in date and time selectors.
 You are not required to specify all four values.
 The discount percentage or amount entered above will not be available before the Start Time on the Start Date, nor after the End Time on the End Date.
-Outside of the specified date range, the discount will be ignored and the normal pricing for the product or bundle will be used.
+Outside of the specified date range, the discount will be ignored, and the standard pricing for the product or bundle will apply.

-- In the Reason field, you can optionally enter a purchaser-facing explanation for the discount.
+- In the Reason field, you can optionally enter a customer-facing explanation for the discount.
 For example, if you are configuring a temporary discount for a holiday promotion, you might enter something like Halloween Special! in this field.
-If your Store supports multiple languages, you can click the language drop-down and enter the explanation in each supported language.
+You can optionally click the language drop-down and enter the explanation in each supported language.

-- When you are done with all fields in the Pricing popup window, click SAVE at the bottom right-hand corner to save your changes.
+- When you have finished with all fields in the Pricing popup window, click Save at the bottom right-hand corner to save your changes.

 Other Methods of Implementing Discounts

-In addition to using built-in product discounts and / or coupons, advanced users can also implement discounts by overriding a product's default pricing using a secure payload with the Store Builder Library, or by overriding the pricing using a pre-generated session via the /sessions endpoint of the FastSpring API.
-Built-in product discounts can also be configured when creating or updating a product via the /products endpoint.
+In addition to using built-in product discounts or coupons, advanced users can also implement discounts by overriding a product's default pricing using a secure payload with the Store Builder Library.
+Another approach is to override the pricing using a pre-generated session via the /sessions endpoint of the FastSpring API.
+You can also configure built-in product discounts when creating or updating a product via the /products endpoint.